 Founder and President of Crosscurrents International Institute, a non-profit organization based in Ohio and serving a national and international constituency.
 Emeritus Chair of the Board, Dayton International Peace Museum.
 Formerly associated with the Charles F. Kettering Foundation.
 Served on Olney Friends School Board of Directors.
 Major interests related to global issues and agriculture.
 Lives on family farm.
 BS and MA degrees in ecology from Bowling Green University, Ph.D. from Miami University (Ohio) in higher education administration.

-Founder and President, Capitol Advisors on Technology, LLC.
-Former Senior Executive Service member with NASA for 25 years.
-Member of National Research Council, former Director, National Defense Industrial Association, Small Business Division, served as Washington, DC Representative for Federal Laboratory Consortium for Technology Transfer, is senior fellow for the United Negro College Fund, and founder of the Entrepreneurial Technology and Innovation Institute.
-Held numerous positions in private sector and non-profit community in the area of science and technology.
+Founder and President, Capitol Advisors on Technology, LLC a technology and management consulting firm.
+He is a former Senior Executive Service member with NASA for 25 years, having worked on programs such as Space Station, Space Science, and commercialization of space.
+He has participated as a Member of National Research Council conducting extensive reviews of innovation programs sponsored by the federal government.
+He served as Chair, National Defense Industrial Association, Small Business Division, and is currently a member of the Health Affairs Executive Committee.
+He has been recognized by Congress and the Federal Research and Development community for his contributions as the Washington, DC Representative for Federal Laboratory Consortium for Technology Transfer, a Congressionally chartered organization responsible for enhancing technology transfer nationwide of federal science and technology investments in the public and private sector.
+He is also a former senior fellow for the United Negro College Fund, and founder of the Entrepreneurial Technology and Innovation Institute whose mission is to “Inspire the Entrepreneurial Spirit in us all.”
+Mr. Taylor has held numerous positions in private sector and non-profit community in the areas or program and project management, entrepreneurship, science and technology.
 1975 Wilmington College graduate; MBA Southeastern University, 1979.